35 Famous Greek Landmarks to Visit

 The neighbourhood of Plaka is one of the most ancient settlements you can find in Europe.
 For Greece, it is the oldest settlement in the country, having more than 3,500 years of history to share with visitors.
 Plaka is located near the Acropolis and is well known for its colourful flowery streets.

 Within Plaka, you can visit the Museum of Greek Folk Musical Instruments.
 Another impressive landmark in Plaka is the Roman Agora, the first-ever commercial centre of Athens built to honour Julius Caesar.

 Syntagma Square, Athens

-Syntagma Square is another famous Greek landmark in Athens, again in the centre of the city.
+Syntagma Square is another of the famous monuments in Greece in Athens, again in the centre of the city.
 It is the second-largest square in Greece after Spianada Square on Corfu Island.

 When translated into English, Syntagma Square reads as the Constitution Square.
 The Square is surrounded by many ancient monuments that describe the history of Greece.